-So many technicians will automatically grab the refrigerant bottle when they see an air conditioning evaporator coil covered with white frost and ice.
+I have seen many rookie technicians who automatically grab the refrigerant bottle when they see an air conditioning evaporator coil covered with white frost and ice.
 That's because the gauges indicate both the high side pressure and low side pressure are low.
-But, many freeze-ups have nothing to do with the refrigerant charge.

 If the evaporator coil is running excessively cold, then the high side pressure and low side pressure WILL read low with the correct charge.
 Adding refrigerant to such a system will overcharge the system and could do damage.